-However, the UK government would have more freedom to make some changes.
-Obviously we are to some extent crystal ball gazing but we think change would be likely in the following areas:
+However, the UK would have more freedom to make some changes than it currently does.
+Obviously we are to some extent crystal ball gazing but we think change may be likely in the following areas:

 Is there anything you should consider right now?

-For the time being, the rules apply as they always have done.
+For the time being, and during the transition period, the rules apply as they always have done.
 The key thing to consider now is whether any contracts are affected by European Commission grants and/or State aid and determine what effect Brexit will have on that funding.
 Another key consideration is whether long term government projects that are currently being procured will rely on free movement (of people or goods), and, if so, what contractual provisions could be inserted to provide for a scenario where there is no free movement.

-Finally, if it starts to become clearer that the UK will not remain part of some form of free trade arrangement with the EU, UK companies may need to consider setting up an entity within the EU to ensure that they continue to benefit from access to those markets, whilst they still have the unrestricted freedom to do so.
+Finally, if it starts to become clearer that the UK will not remain part of some form of free trade arrangement with the EU post-transition, UK companies may need to consider setting up an entity within the EU to ensure that they continue to benefit from access to those markets, whilst they still have the unrestricted freedom to do so.

 This article is part of our Brexit series